Semiparametric Conditional Factor Models in Asset Pricing: Asset Pricing Interpretation

-In a typical asset pricing application $y_{it}$ would be realized returns on asset $i$ at the end of period $t$, while $z_{it,m}$ would represent an $m$'th attribute/characteristic of asset $i$ that is known a the {\em beginning} of period $t$ (or, alternatively, at the ``end'' of period $t-1$).
-The regressed-PCA first estimates the time-varying slope coefficients by period-by-period cross-sectional regressions of returns on (functions of) asset characteristics, and then exploits the factor structure by using PCA.
-The period-by-period cross-sectional regressions are known as Fama-MacBeth regressions \citep{FamaMacBeth_RiskReturn_1973}, which help transform the large unbalanced panel of noisy individual asset returns into a low-dimensional balanced panel of assets that are largely free of idiosyncratic noise, $\tilde{Y}_{t}$.
-In asset pricing applications, $\tilde{Y}_{t}$ can be interpreted as the time $t$ realization of returns on a set of $JM$ managed portfolios, sometimes referred to as ``characteristic pure plays'' or ``cross-sectional factors'' (e.g. as in \citet{Backetal_PurePlays_2015} or \cite{FamaFrench_CSTS_2020}).
+Regressed-PCA has deep roots in asset pricing.
+In a typical asset pricing application, $y_{it}$ represents the realized returns on asset $i$ at the end of time period $t$, while $z_{it,m}$ represents the $m$'th attribute or characteristic of asset $i$ that is known at the {\em beginning} of time period $t$ (or, alternatively, at the ``end'' of time period $t-1$).
+The regressed-PCA first estimates the time-varying slope coefficients by period-by-period cross-sectional regressions of returns on (functions of) characteristics, and then exploits the factor structure by using PCA.
+These period-by-period cross-sectional regressions are known as Fama-MacBeth regressions \citep{FamaMacBeth_RiskReturn_1973}, which help transform a large unbalanced panel of noisy individual asset returns into a lower-dimensional balanced panel of portfolio returns that are largely free of idiosyncratic noise, $\tilde{Y}_{t}$.
+Furthermore, $\tilde{Y}_{t}$ can be interpreted as the time $t$ realization of returns on a set of $JM$ characteristic-managed portfolios, sometimes referred to as ``optimized portfolios,'' ``characteristic pure plays,'' or ``cross-section factors'' (e.g., as in \citet{Hoberg_Welch_Optimized_2009}, \cite{BackKapadiaOstdiek_Testing_2015}, and \cite{FamaFrench_CSTS_2020}).
+We also refer to them as Fama-MacBeth managed portfolios.